cpputest/cpputest/README_TestDoubles.md

 * Aspect Oriented Programming (AOP) - the use of a DoC interface only needs to fulfill the needs of the test for the CuT.
-    When testing, a Model is only needed when the DoC performs some global behavior.
-Under CppUMock, the Model behavior would have to be implemented as part of the Test Double.
+    When testing, a Model is only needed when the DoC has some global state.
+Under CppUMock, the Model behavior would have to be implemented as part of the Mock.
 Under an Expectation Framework, the Model behavior can be imposed as needed.

-* Unexpected DoC invocations **only** FAIL when expected.
+* DoC invocations **only** FAIL per expectations.
     The CppUMock framework forces all DoC invocations to be explicitly identified.
 Instead, an Expectation Framework focuses on the expected invocations.
-The Expectation Framework can be configured to FAIL upon unexpected invocation of the DoC, but doesn't opine about the tester's understanding of the CuT's usage of the DoC.
+The Expectation Framework can be configured to FAIL upon unexpected invocation of the DoC, but by default doesn't opine about the tester's understanding of the CuT's usage of the DoC.
+    If you want unexpected calls to fail, use:
+    ```C
+        failUponUnexpected();
+    ```

+* Specialized Context
+    Per the design above, specialization necessary for testing is readily available.
+CppUMock's usage of expectation namespacing (i.e. *mock( context )* is unnecessary and overly complicates the understanding of the test intent for the CuT.
+With TestDoubles, the *actual* has one universal implementation to satisfy all expectations and needs no specialization of context in order to evaluate assertions.

+* Expected Sequences
+    CppUMock enforces a global strictness upon order.
+Test Doubles only enforces order of actual calls if the sequence is explicitly required by the test (i.e. expectNext()).

 Schema  Legend
 ------------------------------------------------------------------------------------------------------------------------